Grays Peak

 The Western Slope area of Colorado includes the western face of the Rocky Mountains and all of the state to the western border.
 This area includes several terrains and climates from alpine mountains to arid deserts.
 The Western Slope includes many ski resort towns in the Rocky Mountains and towns west of the mountains.
 It is less populous than the Front Range but includes a large number of national parks and monuments.

 From west to east, the land of Colorado consists of desert lands, desert plateaus, alpine mountains, National Forests, relatively flat grasslands, scattered forests, buttes, and canyons in the western edge of the Great Plains.
 The famous Pikes Peak is located just west of Colorado Springs.
-Its isolated peak is visible from nearly the Kansas border on clear days, and also far to the north and the south.
 The northwestern corner of Colorado is a sparsely populated region, and it contains part of the noted Dinosaur National Monument, which not only is a paleontological area, but is also a scenic area of rocky hills, canyons, arid desert, and streambeds.
-Here, the Green River briefly crosses over into Colorado.
-Desert lands in Colorado are located in and around areas such as the Pueblo, Canon City, Florence, Great Sand Dunes National Park and Preserve, San Luis Valley, Cortez, Canyon of the Ancients National Monument, Hovenweep National Monument, Ute Mountain, Delta, Grand Junction, Colorado National Monument, and other areas surrounding the Uncompahgre Plateau and Uncompahgre National Forest.
+Desert lands in Colorado are located in and around areas such as the Pueblo, Great Sand Dunes National Park and Preserve, San Luis Valley, Cortez, Canyon of the Ancients National Monument, Hovenweep National Monument, Grand Junction, Colorado National Monument, and other areas surrounding the Uncompahgre Plateau and Uncompahgre National Forest.

 The Western Slope includes multiple notable destinations in the Colorado Rocky Mountains, including Glenwood Springs, with its resort hot springs, and the ski resorts of Aspen, Breckenridge, Vail, Crested Butte, Steamboat Springs, and Telluride.